TosbackCgusBridge-Bot/CGUs-versions/Monster/Privacy Policy.md

 Monster is not intended for children under 13 years of age.

-We participate in the EU-U.S. Privacy Shield framework, as described in more detail in the full Monster privacy policy.
+We participate in the EU-U.S. and Swiss-US Privacy Shield framework, as described in more detail in the full Monster privacy policy.

 We use cookies to help personalize and maximize your online experience on Monster.
 You may turn off cookies. however, this may limit your use of certain features or functions on our sites and applications.